-PRIVACY
+ONLINE PRIVACY

 Knowing what information is safe to share, and what is not, is one of the great challenges of the digital age.
 While sharing some personal information is a necessary part of living life online, sharing too much information can damage your reputation or impact your online security.
 This is important for both kids and adults to understand.
+Check out one of our videos from our Digital On-Ramps curriculum for 4th and 5th graders that addresses this topic!

-According to a report called Reputation Management and Social Media from the Pew Research Center, adults are share personal information more freely than young people.
+According to the report: Reputation Management and Social Media from the Pew Research Center, adults share personal information more freely than young people.
+Looks like we could all use a lesson on privacy!

 You might like: